 How to keep young people engaged

-    The obvious reason that young people leave the Scouts is that they’re not enjoying it anymore.
-Making sure that you are providing a quality programme is crucial to keeping your sections going.
+The obvious reason that young people leave Scouts is that they’re not enjoying it anymore.
+Providing a quality programme is crucial to keeping your sections going.

 A quality programme is challenging, relevant and rewarding for every young person.
 Use the Quality Programme Checker to see if you’re offering your young people an experience that’ll keep them coming back for more.

 The Quality Programme Checker is a tool designed to help you check that you’re delivering a quality programme to the young people in your section.